a-bobkov/spryker-url/README.md

 The article discovers a serious problem in the standard implementation of URLs in Spryker Commerce OS and how it can be solved.
 A reproducible step-by-step demonstration of the problem on the base of Spryker official demo-shop is provided.
 A detailed analysis of the problem is presented.
-A fully-functional reusable solution of the problem is demonstrated.
+A fully-functional reusable open-source solution of the problem is demonstrated.
 Possible future steps are considered.

 Andrey Bobkov, 2024,   🗃️️ [https://github.com/a-bobkov](https://github.com/a-bobkov),   🔗 [https://www.linkedin.com/in/andreybobkov/](https://www.linkedin.com/in/andreybobkov/)